Law school applications: Scholarships

 Scholarships from other sources

 Finally, the law schools are not the only sources of scholarship money.
 Bar associations (from the ABA down to your local county’s bar association) offer various competitive scholarships.
 Local community foundations, town and county governments, and special interest organizations (e.g., the Rotary Club, the local NAACP chapter) also often offer scholarships to students who fit specific criteria.
 Occasionally, law firms and large companies offer scholarships to their employees and/or their families.
 Research these sources, and then apply!
 Every $1,000 you take off the front end is upwards of $1,700 in debt you never have to repay.
 It’s worth an hour of your time to apply.
-Links to some scholarship resources can be found on the links page here.
+Links to some scholarship resources can be found on our “financing school resources” page — the number one resource for law school scholarships is without question the AccessLex Scholarship Databank.
 Most law schools have additional lists of outside scholarship sources for their students.